Dog Training or Behavior Problem? Try Flower Remedies

 and improving confidence in needy, clingy, excessively attention-seeking dogs.

 If these areas of dog behavior interest you, you'll want to browse through Aldaron Essences' online store.
-Our flower essence blends are grouped by behavior categories.
+Our flower remedies blends are grouped by behavior categories.

-How do flower essences adjust attitude and emotion?
+How do flower remedies adjust attitude and emotion?
 It's a good question.

-Just as each emotional state has a unique energetic frequency, so does the flower essence that corresponds to it.
+Just as each emotional state has a unique energetic frequency, so does the flower remedies that corresponds to it.

 Sounds perfectly logical, right?
 Okay, I hear you. :-)